 - Easy to use

 - A higher standard of call routing and transmission

 - Able to scale up easily as business grows

-- No physical phone is needed as can use softphone software on your computers ( please delete this line)
+- No physical phone is needed as you can use softphone software on your computers ( please delete this line)

 Both systems will require professional installation, but the analog handsets will likely need more configuration than a cloud-based system.
 Alongside your analysis of costs, research how the features of each will support your daily operational needs.
 With the majority of new businesses buying into the new digital systems, consider where your business fits and how it will compete.
-Having a smart, digital system as first point of contact with your clients might give you the edge over a competitor and likely return your initial outlay very quickly.
+Having a smart, digital system as the first point of contact with your clients might give you the edge over a competitor and likely return your initial outlay quickly.